Frequently Asked Questions.

 What exchange rate will I get?

-The exchange rate quoted on the platform is derived from the live interbank wholesale rate and will include our fee as detailed on our charges page.
+The exchange rate quoted on the platform is derived from the live interbank wholesale rate and will include our cost for conversion.
 This quote is displayed alongside the live interbank exchange rate so you can instantly see how our rates compare to the wholesale market.

 Can I fix an exchange rate for a future payment?